raspberrypilearning/getting-started-with-wearables/worksheet.md

 We will begin by testing whether we can upload a program successfully to the FLORA board, before we move on to connecting any components.

 1. Connect your FLORA board to the computer via the USB cable.
-The smaller end of the cable goes into the FLORA (ours is a FLORA v1 so we used a Mini USB cable, but if you have a FLORA v2 or v3 you will need a Micro USB cable).
+The smaller end of the cable goes into the FLORA (ours is a FLORA v1 so we used a mini USB cable, but if you have a FLORA v2 or v3 you will need a micro USB cable).
 The large end of the USB cable should be connected to a USB port on your computer.

    ![Plug in USB](images/plug-in-usb.png)